Retail / Services

 A3.
 Yes.
 Federal tax incentives are available to help meet the cost of ADA compliance.
 The Internal Revenue Code allows a deduction of up to $15,000 per year for expenses associated with the removal of qualified architectural and transportation barriers.
 Eligible small businesses also may receive a tax credit for certain costs of compliance with the ADA.
 Qualifying businesses may claim a credit of up to 50 percent of eligible access expenditures that exceed $250 but do not exceed $10,250.
 State and local governments may have additional tax incentives.

 A4.
-Private entities that own, operate, lease, or lease to a business that serves the public must remove barriers when it is "readily achievable," which means easily accomplishable without much difficulty or expense.
-The "readily achievable" requirement is based on the size and resources of the business.
-So, larger businesses with more resources are expected to take a more active role in removing barriers than smaller businesses.
+Private entities that own, operate, lease, or lease to a business that serves the public must remove barriers when it is “readily achievable,” which means easily accomplishable without much difficulty or expense.
+The “readily achievable” requirement is based on the size and resources of the business.
+So, businesses with more resources are expected to take a more active role in removing barriers than businesses with fewer resources.

 A5.
 The ADA recognizes that economic conditions vary.
 When a business has resources to remove barriers, it is expected to do so; but when profits are down, barrier removal may be reduced or delayed.
 There are many simple modifications that small businesses can make even when resources are limited.